petkaantonov/bluebird/docs/docs/api/cancellation.md

 ###What about promises that have multiple consumers?

-It is often said that promises cannot be cancellable beacuse they can have multiple consumers.
+It is often said that promises cannot be cancellable because they can have multiple consumers.

 For instance: